 While most of Rosanne's music can be easily separated from the sound of her famous father, her finest moment came when she brought new life to the Man in Black's "Tennessee Flat Top Box."

-Honorable mention songs: "On the Surface," "She Remembers Everything," "No Memories Hangin' Round," "Somewhere in the Stars," "The Long Way Home," "It Hasn't Happened Yet," "Western Wall," "Right or Wrong," "Hold On," "Ain't No Money," "Second to No One," "I Wonder" and "Good Intent"
+Honorable mentions: "On the Surface," "She Remembers Everything," "No Memories Hangin' Round," "Somewhere in the Stars," "The Long Way Home," "It Hasn't Happened Yet," "Western Wall," "Right or Wrong," "Hold On," "Ain't No Money," "Second to No One," "I Wonder" and "Good Intent"

 This story originally ran in 2018.